-Gosh.
 I am free.
 F.R.E.E.
-Doing anything I want, whenever I want and wherever I want to go.
+I can do anything I want, whenever I want and wherever I want to go.
 I couldn’t careless with anyone would think about me.
-So when I feel bored at home and no one can come to accompany me.
+So when I feel bored at home and no one can come to accompany.
 Hell..
 I can go by myself.
 I don’t need to wait for others to go and point direction as they like.
 I am free and I don’t need to depend on someone else.

-And there are so many nice people out there that care for you when they know that you are travelling solo.
-There are not many bad people out there trying to scam you (well, some) but you can always take precaution on everything that comes to you.
-You’ll be amaze how the stranger’s kindness can change the way your thinking! 🙂
+After experiences Couchsurfing, I realised that even a stranger in a foreign country can be your ‘home’.
+I still can’t believe that there were so many nice people out there who would take you in when you are travelling solo.
+I am not gonna lie, there are always some cases about bad people out trying to scam you, but you can always take precaution on everything along the way.
+You’ll be amazed how the stranger’s kindness can change the way your thinking! 🙂

 The bad timing.